pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 <Highlight type="caution">

- When your end user order a virtual card, obviously wishPIn and isNfcActivated is not used.
+ When your end user order a virtual card, obviously there is <b class="term">no PIN with a virtual card</b>.
+So, wishPIn and isNfcActivated is not used.

 </Highlight>